HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 Iterations are also useful, as it allows for fixing of issues quickly and efficiently, without having to re-design an entire project near the end due to mis-planning earlier in the project.

-Agile project management allows for continuous adaptation, and projects built using APM are often more solid than ones built without.

-APM is also extremely useful for time management, and is a great way to track projects throughout the entirety of their development.
+Agile project management allows for continuous adaptation, and is also extremely useful for time management, and is a great way to track projects throughout the entirety of their development.
+Projects built using APM are often more solid than ones built without.

-APM can be used in teams, or individually.

-# ADD MORE HERE
+APM can be used in teams, or individually as the concepts remain the same.
+By using APM, work is completed in a more reliable and efficient manner, and there's less risk of code not working toward the end of the development process.

 ---
 ## Q4: Provide an overview and description of a standard source control workflow